List of graphs: Friendship graphs

 The friendship graph Fn can be constructed by joining n copies of the cycle graph C3 with a common vertex.

 Fullerene graphs

-In graph theory, the term fullerene refers to any 3-regular, planar graph with all faces of size 5 or 6 (including the external face).
-It follows from Euler's polyhedron formula, V – E + F = 2 (where V, E, F indicate the number of vertices, edges, and faces), that there are exactly 12 pentagons in a fullerene and h = V/2 – 10 hexagons.
+In graph theory, a fullerene is any polyhedral graph with all faces of size 5 or 6 (including the external face).
+It follows from Euler's polyhedron formula, V − E + F = 2 (where V, E, F indicate the number of vertices, edges, and faces), that there are exactly 12 pentagons in a fullerene and h = V/2 − 10 hexagons.
 Therefore V = 20 + 2h; E = 30 + 3h.
 Fullerene graphs are the Schlegel representations of the corresponding fullerene compounds.

 An algorithm to generate all the non-isomorphic fullerenes with a given number of hexagonal faces has been developed by G. Brinkmann and A. Dress.
 G. Brinkmann also provided a freely available implementation, called fullgen.

 Platonic solids

 The complete graph on four vertices forms the skeleton of the tetrahedron, and more generally the complete graphs form skeletons of simplices.
 The hypercube graphs are also skeletons of higher-dimensional regular polytopes.